ShaoLan Hsueh: Chineasy

 While trying to teach Chinese to her two British-born children, Hsueh designed a pictogram-based learning system by analysing results of an algorithm to determine the most common "building blocks" in thousands of Chinese characters.
 In February 2013, she was invited to California to give a TED Talk, "Learn to read Chinese … with ease!", to introduce the method.

 A subsequent, audience-generated blog then resulted in over 8,000 direct inquiries to Hsueh.
 A Kickstarter crowdfunding campaign followed, resulting in the March 2014 publication of her book, Chineasy: The New Way to Read Chinese, a collaboration with graphic artist Noma Bar, followed by a mobile app.
 The book has been translated and published in 19 languages.

 Following the publication of her first Chineasy book, Hsueh authored Chineasy Everyday: The World of Chineasy Characters (2016), Chineasy Travel (2018), and Chineasy for Children (2018), as well as a workbook, flash cards, and other learning tools.
 Her mother has contributed calligraphy to Hsueh's publications.

-In 2018, Chineasy launched its first app, Chineasy, making it fun and easy to learn Chinese words on-the-go through flashcards and quizzes.
-The app is awarded as Editor's Choice and has reached number 2 in the UK and number 6 in the US Apple App Store's education category.
+In 2018, Chineasy launched its first app, Chineasy, teaching Chinese words on-the-go through flashcards and quizzes.
+The app was awarded as Editor's Choice and has reached number 2 in the UK and number 6 in the US Apple App Store's education category.
 It was featured on the new Apple Watch App Store during the keynote address at the 2019 Worldwide Developers Conference in San Jose.
 The Chineasy app is a 2022 Apple Design Award finalist for Delight & Fun.